 Togo, a narrow strip of land on Africa's west coast, has for years been the target of criticism over its human rights record and political governance.

-Granted independence from France in 1960, Togo has struggled to build a stable country and economy.
+Gaining independence from France in 1960, Togo has struggled to build a stable economy.